deedeeh/learning_notes/Readme15.md

 >>>* The __protocol__ you see in a browser is almost always HTTP.
 >>>* The __location__ is the typical form of the hostname and filename.
 >>>* the __query string__ is whatever follows the question mark sign ("?").

+---

+### Tomorrow the 17th of September 2018 is my 1st day in Flatiron School Bootcamp!!!
+### I can't wait to start :)

+---